 The metadata for energy-efficient presentation specifies Attenuation Map Information (AMI) metadata, RGB-component statistics and quality levels.
 A presentation subsystem uses this metadata to reduce power by modifying the content based on attenuation map and/or adjusting display parameters, based on the statistics, to provide a desired quality level from those provided in the metadata.

 In a point-to-point video conferencing application, two types of interactive signalling mechanisms exist to reduce the energy consumption of the display.
-In a first type, a decoder can use the display attenuation map power reduction request (DAMPR-Req) message to request for transmission of display attenuation maps, that will be applied to the decoded content, to adapt the amount of light emitted by the display, and thus reduce the display energy consumption.
+In a first type, a decoder can use the display attenuation map power reduction request (DAMPR-Req) message to request for transmission of display attenuation maps, that will be applied to the decoded content, to adapt the amount of light emitted by the display, thus reducing the display energy consumption.
 The remote encoder uses the display attenuation map power reduction response (DAMPR-Resp) message, to acknowledge reception of the request and to indicate how it decides to answer.
 In a second type, a decoder can use the display power reduction attenuated video request (DPRAV-Req), to request the remote encoder to generate a given display attenuation map and apply it on the base video to generate an attenuated video.
 This attenuated video shall then be encoded and transmitted up to the decoder.
 The remote encoder uses the display power reduction attenuated video response (DPRAV-Resp) message, to acknowledge reception of the request and to indicate how it decides to answer.

 The metadata for energy-efficient media selection specifies DOR-Req parameters, RGB-component statistics and quality levels.
 The client in an adaptive streaming session uses this metadata to determine decoder and display power-saving characteristics of available video representations and to select the representation with the optimal quality for a given power-saving.